Skip to main content

 These beards are the perfect complement to a bald head

-Without further ado, here are some of the best beard styles for bald men.
+Without further ado, here are some different beard styles for bald heads that are the best to emulate.

 Jason Statham

-For almost his entire career, Mr. Statham has been rocking the bald look with a perfectly stubbled 5’oclock shadow.
-This look works particularly well if you have a thick beard throughout the entire face, including the cheeks.
+For almost his entire career, Mr. Statham has been rocking the bald look with a perfectly stubbled 5 o’clock shadow.
+This is one of the best beard styles for bald heads, and it works particularly well if you have a thick beard throughout the entire face, including the cheeks.
 It’s best to find a beard trimmer with multiple attachments for varying lengths to find the perfect spot for you.
 Let it grow a day or two, then trim it back down.
 Rinse and repeat.
 We’re not saying you’ll be an instant ass-kicking badass like Mr. Statham, but it can’t hurt to try.

 Terry Crews